 If you have to talk to your children about the fact that this year’s holiday traditions won’t be the same as they used to be in the past due to COVID-19 or an in-progress divorce, it’s can be hard to know what to say to them.
 The appropriate approach largely depends on your child’s age.
 Disappointment is easier on the very young (a toddler) as opposed to a teenager who has learned to process disappointment, hardship, or rejection over their relatively short life span.

 How you break bad news requires a good measure of thought beforehand.
-It seems that the way we have been made to live in 2020 — making substantial and abrupt adjustments constantly — is annoying, disruptive, and for many, downright scary.
+The way we have been made to live since the pandemic started in 2020 – making substantial and abrupt adjustments constantly – is annoying, disruptive, and for many, downright scary.
 Children need consistency.
 They need to feel safe.
 They also need parents who can guide them through uncertain times.
-Having to explain to them that they won’t enjoy the same holiday traditions they once did may be difficult, but with the right approach it can be done successfully.
+Having to explain to them that they won’t enjoy the same holiday traditions they once did may be difficult, but with the right approach, it can be done successfully.
 Seeing relatives and friends in a festive environment is something all children typically look forward to, so how do you tell them what they need to hear?
 You need the right words and finesse to do the job.
 Below are a handful of suggestions for having that difficult conversation with them.

-Tips on How to Tell Your Kids That Holiday Traditions Will Be Different This Year
+Tips on Explaining How Holiday Traditions Will Be Different This Year

 For Children 0-3 Years Old